You may have heard people say to you, “It’s always easier to get a job when you are already employed.” But have you ever asked why this is?

 4. You Have Greater Self-Confidence

 The fact that you have been chosen by your current employer suggests that you have enough relevant experience to hold down your position, right?
-This is experience that other candidates you are up again may not have (assuming you are going for a job in a similar field).
-So, it’s well worth highlighting any strengths that you have when going for a new job and mentioning all the experienced you have gained in your present role when starting your new job search.
+This is experience that other candidates you are up against may not have (assuming you are going for a job in a similar field).
+So, it’s well worth highlighting any strengths that you have when going for a new job and mentioning all the experience you have gained in your present role when starting your new job search.
+Quantify your work experience on your resume and use the "Experience + Learn = Grow" model to answer behavioral interview questions in your next interview to stand out from the competition!